Long-tail traffic: What causes long-tail traffic?

-length dynamics at a given node (an entity that transfers traffic) within a communications network even when the traffic sources are free of long-range dependence.
+length dynamics at a given node (an entity that transfers traffic) within a communications network, even when the traffic sources are free of long-range dependence.
 The mechanism for this is believed to relate to feedback from routing effects in the simulation.

 Modelling long-tail traffic

 Modelling of long-tail traffic is necessary so that networks can be provisioned based on accurate assumptions of the traffic that they carry.
 The dimensioning and provisioning of networks that carry long-tail traffic is discussed in the next section.

 Since (unlike traditional telephony traffic) packetised traffic exhibits self-similar or fractal characteristics, conventional traffic models do not apply to networks that carry long-tail traffic.
 Previous analytic work done in Internet studies adopted assumptions such as exponentially-distributed packet inter-arrivals, and conclusions reached under such assumptions may be misleading or incorrect in the presence of heavy-tailed distributions.

-It has for long been realised that efficient and accurate modelling of various real-world phenomena needs to incorporate the fact that observations made on different scales each carry essential information.
-In most simple terms, representing data on large scales by its mean is often useful (such as an average income or an average number of clients per day) but can be inappropriate (e.g. in the context of buffering or waiting queues).
+It has long been realised that efficient and accurate modelling of various real-world phenomena needs to incorporate the fact that observations made on different scales each carry essential information.
+In most simple terms, representing data on large scales by its mean is often useful (such as an average income or an average number of clients per day) but can be inappropriate (e.g., in the context of buffering or waiting queues).

 With the convergence of voice and data, the future multi-service network will be based on packetised traffic, and models which accurately reflect the nature of long-tail traffic will be required to develop, design and dimension future multi-service networks.
 We seek an equivalent to the Erlang model for circuit switched networks.

 There is not an abundance of heavy-tailed models with rich sets of accompanying data-fitting techniques.
 A clear model for fractal traffic has not yet emerged, nor is there any definite direction towards a clear model.
 Deriving mathematical models which accurately represent long-tail traffic is a fertile area of research.

 Gaussian models, even long-range dependent Gaussian models, are unable to accurately model current Internet traffic.
 Classical models of time series such as Poisson and finite Markov processes rely heavily on the assumption of independence, or at least weak dependence.
-Poisson and Markov related processes have, however, been used with some success.
-Nonlinear methods are used for producing packet traffic models which can replicate both short-range and long-range dependent streams.
+Poisson and Markov-related processes have, however, been used with some success.
+Nonlinear methods are used for producing packet traffic models that can replicate both short-range and long-range dependent streams.

 A number of models have been proposed for the task of modelling long-tail traffic.
 These include the following: